o2r-project/api/docs/compendium/substitute.md

 # Substitute two compendia

-Substitution is the combination of an base erc and an overlay erc.
+Substitution is the combination of an base ERC and an overlay ERC.
-A user can choose files from the overlay erc that will be replaced with files of the base erc or uniquely added.
+A user can choose files from the overlay ERC that will replace files of the base ERC or will be uniquely added.

 ## Create substitution